Saint Prex, Switzerland (ots/PRNewswire) -

 About Prostate Cancer

-Degarelix is a GnRH receptor antagonist indicated for advanced prostate cancer.
+Degarelix is a GnRH receptor antagonist indicated for advanced

 (i) Van Poppel H, De La Rosette JJ, Persson B.E, Oleson TK, Degarelix